Environmental Impact Classification for Alien Taxa (EICAT)

 Montserrat Vilà, Estación Biológica de Doñana (EBD-CSIC) and University of Sevilla, Sevilla, Spain

-Petr Pyšek, Institute of Botany, Czech Academy of Sciences, Průhonice & Department of Ecology, Faculty of Science, Charles University, Prague, Czech Republic
+Petr Pyšek, Institute of Botany, Czech Academy of Sciences, Průhonice and Department of Ecology, Faculty of Science, Charles University, Prague, Czech Republic

 Sandro Bertolino, Department of Life Sciences and Systems Biology, University of Turin, Italy